 Inspired by Cheyenne Stonechild’s lived experience, the 4 Generation Project seeks to empower Indigenous youth with the knowledge and practical skills needed to become the next generation of grounded leaders.

 The project sets out to fill a gap that exists for children under the government's responsibility - supporting non, current, or former Indigenous youth in care living in Vancouver, British Columbia - to re-establish a link to their heritage and cultural roots.
 The program seeks to bridge a gap for children in care who come from Indigenous communities outside of Vancouver, BC.

 “It’s been about 4 generations since my family lived traditionally.
 Over the last century, my family has faced significant struggles and displacement.
 While I am affected by intergenerational trauma, I feel like I am the first Generation to disrupt this cycle.
 That's why I wanted to start this project." - Cheyenne Stonechild

 Objectives of the program are to:

-- Build a network of support for each participating Aboriginal young person through positive, trusting, dependable relationships that can foster a sense of belonging to their own heritage
+• Build a circle of support for each participating Indigenous young person through trusting and dependable relationships that can foster a sense of belonging.

 "There are all these policies and professionalism, but sometimes you need to be a person.
 You need to bring a level of humanity when you are trying to build trust with a young person.
 It is about creating this ripple effect.
 We need to trust people to hold our hearts- to help us get to where we need to be." - Cheyenne Stonechild, 4 the Generation Program Manager